Ishan007-bot/Tresit-Travel-Bucket-List/README.md

 Tresit implements several performance optimizations:

-- **Code Splitting**: Routes are loaded lazily with React.lazy and Suspense to reduce initial bundle size
+- **🔀 Code Splitting**: Routes are loaded lazily with React.lazy and Suspense to reduce initial bundle size
-- **Image Optimization**: Images are lazy-loaded using IntersectionObserver for better performance
+- **🖼️ Image Optimization**: Images are lazy-loaded using IntersectionObserver for better performance
-- **Memoization**: Components use React.memo to prevent unnecessary re-renders
+- **🧠 Memoization**: Components use React.memo to prevent unnecessary re-renders
-- **Service Worker**: Assets are cached for faster loading and offline support
+- **🔄 Service Worker**: Assets are cached for faster loading and offline support
-- **Mock Data Fallback**: Local data is used when API is unavailable
+- **📋 Mock Data Fallback**: Local data is used when API is unavailable
-- **CSS Animations**: Hardware-accelerated animations for smooth transitions
+- **✨ CSS Animations**: Hardware-accelerated animations for smooth transitions

 ## 🚢 Deployment

-### Building for Production
+### 🏗️ Building for Production

 ```bash
 npm run build